jkusniar/lara-web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

+### Development Build

+Incremental build into `dist/` directory is started with `npm run dev`.
+NPM doesn't start any server, [lara server](https://github.com/jkusniar/lara) is required to run for app to be reachable.

-### Build
+### Production Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build -prod`.
+Build artifacts can be found in `dist/` directory.
-Use the `-prod` flag for a production build.

 # License